rccordell/f19bbb/_posts/2019-09-04-MarkdownAndGithub.md

 + The [Markdown Wikipedia page](https://en.wikipedia.org/wiki/Markdown), which includes a very handy chart of the syntax.
 + John Gruber's [introduction to Markdown](https://daringfireball.net/projects/markdown/syntax).
 Gruber developed the standard and knows what he's talking about!
 + This [interactive Markdown tutorial](http://www.markdowntutorial.com/), which will teach you the syntax in a few minutes.
-+ You can also download [the Markdown versions of our class website pages](https://github.com/rccordell/s19rm) (all generated directly from Markdown) or [the Markdown for this very lab](https://github.com/rccordell/s19rm/blob/master/_posts/2019-01-09-Lab1-Markdown.md) if you'd like to compare what you see in your browser with the marked-up text that created it (click the `Raw` button to see the Markdown [without GitHub's styling](https://raw.githubusercontent.com/rccordell/s19rm/master/_posts/2019-01-09-Lab1-Markdown.md)).
++ You can also download [the Markdown versions of our class website pages](https://github.com/rccordell/f19bbb).

 In short, in Markdown your text will not include any visible stylistic variations such as italics or bold text; Markdown is a *plain text* format.
 However, many Markdown Editors will be able to preview the way your documents will look like when they're styled.